Dieter Ebert

-Dieter Ebert is professor for Zoology and Evolutionary Biology at the Zoological Institute at the University of Basel in Basel, Switzerland.
+Dieter Ebert is professor for Zoology and Evolutionary Biology at the Department of Environmental Science, section Zoology, at the University of Basel in Basel, Switzerland.
 He is an evolutionary ecologist and geneticist, known for his research on host–pathogen interaction and coevolution, mainly using the model system Daphnia and its parasites.

 Education and academic positions

 Ebert obtained a diploma in Zoology and Ecology in 1988 from the Technical University of Munich, Germany.
-During his undergraduate studies he spend a year at the University of South Alabama, Alabama.
+During his undergraduate studies he spent a year at the University of South Alabama, Alabama.
 He did a PhD in Evolutionary Biology in 1991 in the group of Stephen C. Stearns, at the University of Basel, Switzerland.
 In 1991 Ebert spent six months at the Vavilov Institute of General Genetics in Moscow, Russia.
 This was followed by a junior research fellowship at the Smithsonian Tropical Research Institute in Panama.
 In 1992 Ebert joined the research group of William (Bill) Hamilton at the University of Oxford, where he started to work on host - parasite interactions.
 He did a further postdoc in the NERC Centre for Population Biology (CPB) at Silwood Park with John Lawton, before he became Assistant professor at the University of Basel, Switzerland.
 In 2001 he became Full Professor at the University of Fribourg, Switzerland, but moved back to the University of Basel in 2004.

 Research

 Ebert is mostly known for his work on host - parasite coevolution.
 During his postdoc at Oxford University he developed the Daphnia - parasite system, as a new model for experimental studies.
-In particular Daphnia magna has become a model system to understand the genetics, evolution and ecology of host-parasite interaction.....
+In particular Daphnia magna has become a model system to understand the genetics, evolution and ecology of host-parasite interaction.
 In natural habitats Daphnia are frequently infected with diverse microparasites, and a number of these parasites can be used as models in the laboratory and the field (see section Parasitism at Daphnia magna) using observational, experimental and genomic approaches.

+Besides his work on host – parasite interactions, Ebert and coworkers made important contributions to the study of local adaptation and metapopulation biology.

 Work from his research group resulted in a number of important findings.